Skip to Main Content

 Collection Boxes

-The University Archives currently holds over 25 collections of archival materials on the A&T Four, The Sit-In Movement, the February One Monument located on the North Carolina A&T campus, The Woolworth's lunch counter, and the modern International Civil Rights Museum.
+The University Archives and Special Collections currently holds over 25 collection boxes & dozens of vertical files of archival materials on the A&T Four, The Sit-In Movement, the February One Monument located on the North Carolina A&T campus, The Woolworth's lunch counter, and the modern International Civil Rights Museum.

 A&T Four Collection, Box 0001, Box 0002, Box 0003